sbreidba/majic/doc/src/jenkinsSetup.rst

 generated an empty passphrase key using::

    ssh-keygen

-.. sidebar:: Other repositories and build accounts

-   Here I am describing how you get the jenkins public key into the ``vtbuild-open`` account on the ``git-open`` server.
-You will need to repeat these steps for each additional git server and user that you want Jenkins to use.
-For aspn, you must repeat this for the shared ``aspn-user`` account on ``aspn-sri.sarnoff.com`` server.
-The aspn account is used to clone the gtsam repository from this externally accessible server.
-For other projects you may also need to repeat it for ``vtbuild-itar`` account on the ``git-itar`` server.

 From another terminal session I ssh'ed to ``vtbuild-open@git-open`` using the credentials for the vtbuild-open account.
 Then I vi'ed the